ImAshishRastogi/Resume/index.md

  - Worked under a backend team that focused on ameyo call centre software which has prime feature of inbound and outbound calling.

 - Recent work
-  - **Exotel Web SDK** : developed a webrtc based sdk that can provide an voip experience on browser.
+  - **Exotel Web SDK** : Developed a webrtc based sdk that can provide an voip experience on browser.
   demo: https://github.com/exotel/exotel-voip-websdk-sampleapp

 - Contributed in **scoping** and **designing** new features.